hutslib/Advanced-Computer-Graphics/index.md

 Please check more details in the [final video](https://youtu.be/KoC0cmfwZ74).

 # Assignment 1: Laplacian Smoothing
 I implement the explicit Laplician smoothing using the uniform weights and the cotangent weights.
-And I also implement the implicit Laplacian smoothing using uniform weights and cotangent weights.
+And I also implement the implicit Laplacian smoothing using uniform weights and cotangent weights.The result and report of this assignment is here.
+[Laplacian Smoothing Report](https://github.com/hutslib/Advanced-Computer-Graphics/blob/main/Laplacian_Smoothing/report1.pdf)

 ## explicit
 #### uniform weights